 If your organisation chart shows many Managers with fewer than (say) 8 direct reports you could merge the several direct reports for each manager under one manager and the other would then be redundant.
 An exception might be if the Manager is a technician actually being ‘productive’ in their job.
 If they are solely supervisory, Parkinson’s Law says they will be micro-managing their direct reports to prove their worth.

-Further reading on this topic at the article: Parkinson’s Law article
+Further reading on this topic at the article: What Parkinson’s Law Tells Us About Wasted Work

 Also, you can eliminate some positions by combining their roles.
 In a small organisation with a small span of control, you could have the Sales Manager both managing the rest of the sales staff but also being an active Sales Agent.
 This doubling up of roles might be particularly useful within geographic locations where an existing functional Manager (say Sales) can also be the Location Manager.